 With the bylaws as the foundation, the Board represents our owners' interests largely by creating policies for the store and monitoring for compliance.
 These policies help put our values into practice and achieve our goals.

 The policies shape broad-level goals in areas such as sustainability, product standards, and customer service.
 The Board does not use policy to determine specifics, such as which brands of milk we sell.
 The policies shape the specific decisions made by staff, such as what is put on the shelves.

 The Board monitors for compliance with policy.
 Many policies place their expectations upon the General Manager, and so it is through the GM’s accountability to the Board that the Co-op ensures the organization is on track or is prompted to adjust.

 Our Co-op's bylaws identify the basic rights and responsibilities for owners and Board members.
 They provide general rules for governance of the Co-op.
 These bylaws were adopted on April 16, 2017.

 The Board of Directors is composed of and elected by Co-op owners.
-The seven Board members act as trustees for the Co-op by providing direction and oversight regarding the Co-op’s financial well-being and long-term goals and by evaluating the General Manager’s performance.
+The nine Board members act as trustees for the Co-op and its owners and provides direction and oversight regarding the Co-op’s financial well-being and long-term goals.
+The Board also supervises the General Manager.